 - Surgical site infections (SSI)

 Through implementation of the Network’s best practices, children are being protected from harm.
-Since 2012, this national effort has led to an estimated savings of more than $109 million and saved 5,897 children from serious harm, with a consistent upward trend in harm prevented every month (as of December 2015).
+Since 2012, this national effort has saved 20,034 children from serious harm and led to an estimated savings of $359.6 million, with a consistent upward trend in harm prevented every month (as of September 2021).